 ESC firmware is an essential component that controls the motors in FPV drones, and BLHeli_32 is one of the most advanced firmware available today.
 In this article, we’ll provide an overview of BLHeli_32 firmware, its benefits, and what set it apart from other ESC firmware.
 Let’s dive in and explore BLHeli_32 in more detail.

 What is BLHeli_32?

-BLHeli is an ESC firmware, and BLHeli_32 is the 3rd generation after BLHeli and BLHeli_S.
+BLHeli is an ESC firmware that has been around for some time now, and BLHeli_32 is its third-generation version after BLHeli and BLHeli_S.

 Benefits of BLHeli_32 Firmware on 32-bit ESC

 BLHeli_32 firmware offers a range of benefits over its predecessor, BLHeli_S.
 With its faster clock speed and increased processing power, BLHeli_32 allows for faster input signals with lower latency and higher update rates, enabling protocols like Dshot1200 or even faster.

 Furthermore, BLHeli_32’s 32-bit platform allows for future functionality and features that were impossible on 8-bit ESC’s.
 These include: